codevallsma/P2-Distribuida/README.md

 Both heavyweight processes will run on the same machine, so all lightweight processes will compete by the same share: the screen.
 A policy will need to be implemented between the two heavyweight processes token-based mutual exclusion.
-Among the processes invoked by ProcessA, a Lamport policy will have to be implemented for mutual exclusion.
+Among the processes invoked by ProcessA, a Mutex policy will have to be implemented for mutual exclusion.
 Among the processes invoked by ProcessB, a Ricart and Agrawala policy will have to be implemented for mutual exclusion.